Critical care beds fill up at local hospitals as COVID-19 surge looms

-Area hospitals are filling up, driven mainly by increasing numbers of COVID-19 patients, but plans are in place to make room for patients as needed, hospital leaders said Monday while urging the public to do all it can to minimize further spread of the virus.
+The critical care units at area hospitals are filling up, driven by increasing numbers of COVID-19 cases, hospital leaders said Monday while urging the public to do all it can to minimize further spread of the virus.

-Kern Medical and Mercy Southwest hospitals have reached their ICU bed capacity, officials said.

-Four of the 20 ICU beds at Mercy Downtown were still free, said Bruce Peters, CEO of Mercy Downtown and Southwest hospitals.
+About 120 patients were in intensive care units at Kern's 10 acute care hospitals on Monday, including several critical care patients being held in emergency departments because some hospitals have no free ICU beds.
+About 40 percent of those patients, or approximately 50, are COVID-19 patients.

+In total, there are about 150 ICU beds among Kern's 10 hospitals, leaving about 31 available.

+Another 78 ICU beds can be added when hospital surge plans are fully implemented, according to Kern County Public Health Services spokeswoman Michelle Corson.

+Despite the growing number of ICU patients, hospital administrators said more beds would be added to accommodate more patients if needed.

-"This is what we do and we’re prepared to handle it," said Russell Judd, CEO of Kern Medical.
+"This is what we do and we’re prepared to handle it," said Russell Judd, CEO of Kern Medical, which is the only trauma center between Fresno and Los Angeles.

+Kern Medical had no ICU beds available as of Monday and was having to hold overflow patients in the emergency department, Judd said.

+Mercy Southwest and Ridgecrest Regional hospitals had also reached their ICU capacity, officials said.

 At Kern Medical, just two of its 24 ICU beds are occupied by COVID-19 patients.
 The other beds are mainly filled by trauma patients.
-Trauma cases are up about 20 percent since July, Judd said.
+Trauma cases are up about 20 percent since July, Judd said, though he was unsure why that was.
 Kern Medical has 17 other COVID-19 patients in non-ICU beds.

+And at Bakersfield Heart Hospital, none of the ICU patients are COVID-19 patients, said spokeswoman Laura Sabedra.

+Hospitalizations are expected to continue increasing locally in the coming weeks and while more ICU beds can be added at hospitals, staffing those beds could eventually become a concern, Keller said.
+With a nationwide surge in COVID-19 cases, compounded by flu season, nurses are in increasingly high demand, he said.

 Dr. Hemmal Kothary, chief medical officer of Dignity Health's Central California division who oversees Bakersfield Memorial and both Mercy hospitals in Bakersfield, said the spread of COVID-19 during the Thanksgiving and upcoming Christmas holidays threatens to strain hospitals in January.
 Typically, hospitalizations rise several weeks after new cases increase.